Dr Liz Stainforth

 My research interests include digital heritage and memory cultures, critical studies of history and heritage and theories of utopia.
-I am currently co-writing a book on the geopolitical dimensions of digital heritage with Dr Natalia Grincheva (University of Melbourne).
+My first monograph, Geopolitics of Digital Heritage, is co-authored with Dr Natalia Grincheva and will be published in 2024.
 I have secondary research interests in literary studies and science fiction.

 - 2018 – Postdoctoral Research Fellow, Digital Studio/eScholarship Research Centre (University of Melbourne, Endeavour-funded Fellowship): project focusing on Trove, a digital heritage aggregator hosted by the National Library of Australia, and the negotiation of public space, collections preservation and cultural engagement in the digital environment.